House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Much Does Ferrari Earn From F1?

 Although there are many other factors to consider, such as the impact on merchandise sales and the increase in appeal for their new road cars, Ferrari earned a total of $150 million in 2020.
-This includes $85 million in prize money and $15 million in historical bonuses.
+That includes $85 million in prize money and $15 million in historical bonuses.
 It also includes what is called a Ferrari bonus: a sum that Ferrari receives because they are the only team to have competed in every single season.
 This amounted to $50 million in 2020.

 divider 4